Bear suspected of mauling Florida woman trapped and killed

 “Public safety is a top priority,” Wiley said in a statement Thursday.

-Susan Chalfant, 54, was injured by a bear while out walking her two small dogs Monday evening in Longwood, a leafy residential area about 15 miles north of Orlando.
+Susan Chalfant, 54, was injured by a bear while out walking her two small dogs Monday evening in Longwood, a leafy residential area about 15 miles (24 km) north of Orlando.

 Neighbors described her as bleeding profusely from the head after the attack and she was hospitalized at the Orlando Regional Medical Center for what officials described as non-life-threatening injuries.
 The hospital declined to release an update on Chalfant’s condition Thursday.